William H. Sullivan: Ambassador to Iran

 Sullivan next served as Ambassador to Iran, arriving just before President Jimmy Carter's visit to the Iran in December 1977.
 In the 1970s, America had extremely close military and economic links with Iran.

 As demonstrations increased in scale, Sullivan came into conflict with National Security Advisor Zbigniew Brzezinski over a resolution that would be acceptable to American interests.
 Sullivan felt that compromise with the demonstrators and the Ayatollah Khomeini was necessary, while Brzezinski favored strong, unconditional support for the Shah of Iran and Iranian Prime Minister Shapour Bakhtiar.
 Although Brzezinski got his way, the demonstrators prevailed.
 On November 9, 1978, Sullivan cabled Washington that it might be necessary to consider policy options if the military proved unable to assure the shah's continuance in power and the shah should depart from Iran.
 This telegram, titled Thinking the Unthinkable, highlighted a major shift in support of the shah's position in Iran.
 Previous information had suggested that the shah would be able to make it through the demonstrations and last at least another decade.
-In the telegram, Sullivan comments on how total support for the shah has become increasingly unlikely and that options not considered relevant to the Carter administration may had to be taken in order to preserve the United States' interests in the region.
+In the telegram, Sullivan comments on how total support for the shah has become increasingly unlikely and that options not considered relevant to the Carter administration may have to be taken in order to preserve the United States' interests in the region.
 The telegram would make its way to Jimmy Carter, who in response concluded that Sullivan may not be capable of saving the shah's regime and considered firing him.
 In January 1979, the White House instructed Sullivan to inform the shah that the U.S. government felt he should leave the country.

 On February 1, 1979, the exiled Khomeini returned to Tehran.
 Days later, with Tehran in revolution and all organs of state essentially nonexistent, Under Secretary of State David D. Newsom called from the White House Situation Room with a question for Sullivan: "The National Security Advisor (Brzezinski) has asked for your view of the possibility of a coup d'état by the Iranian military to take over from the Bakhtiar government, which is clearly faltering."